 Britain doesn’t need Europe.
 Sure, it may no longer have an empire, but the UK still has close cultural and political ties with its former colonies.
-Now that Great Britain is finally breaking away from Europe, it will be free to renew and deepen those ties.
+Now that Great Britain has finally broken away from Europe, it will be free to renew and deepen those ties.

-At least, that’s the argument from Conservative MEP Daniel Hannan, one of the architects of Brexit.
+At least, that’s the argument from former Conservative MEP (now Lord) Daniel Hannan, one of the architects of Brexit.
 He wants Britain to develop closer links with the English-speaking “Anglosphere” countries, including America, Canada, Australia, and New Zealand.

 We had a comment from Mike, who seems to agree.
 He argues that leaving the EU will give Britain the opportunity to forge a closer relationship with Commonwealth countries such as Australia.
 Could this be a chance to resurrect the glory of the old days, when the map was covered in pink bits (except, this time, without the moral baggage of colonialism)?